-Without discipline we would accomplish Nothing.
+Without discipline we would accomplish nothing.

 Six centuries ago, in just 25 years, the Mongols conquered more lands and people than the Romans had in over 400 years.
 The Mongols accomplished this with the most disciplined army ever in human history.

-During the last 30 years, the Chinese Communist Party lifted more than 800 millions people out of poverty in China, and reached a level of development Europe succeeded to accomplish only over 400 years.
+During the last 30 years, the Chinese Communist Party lifted more than 800 million people out of poverty in China, and reached a level of development Europe succeeded to accomplish only over 400 years.

 The Chinese accomplished these results with the most disciplined organization ever in human history: The Chinese Communist Party (CCP).

 Even the most critical people of communism have to recognize the facts: ”Whatever the price of the Chinese Revolution, it has obviously succeeded not only in producing more eﬃcient and dedicated administration, but also in fostering high morale and community of purpose.
 The social experiment in China is one of the most important and successful in human history.” – David Rockefeller, statement in 1973 about Mao Tse-tung, York Times October 08, 1973.